Updated: Wednesday, May 3rd 2023, 10:56:51 am

 A skilled team is critical to an organisation’s growth.
-HR’s expertise can profoundly help companies to create a positive employee experience that enables it to retain the best talent.
-A robust HR department can play a crucial role in creating a company culture that promotes continuous learning, emphasizes employee engagement, and empowers employees with the right tools and skills.
+HR’s expertise can profoundly help companies to create a positive employee experience that enables them to retain the best talent.
+A robust HR department can play a crucial role in creating a company culture that promotes continuous learning, emphasises employee engagement, and empowers employees with the right tools and skills.

 Incorporating HR technology can help companies to nurture employees by eliminating manual processes and streamlining all HR functions under one roof.
 Rather than depending on different technical systems, human resource technology is enabling greater collaboration and efficient communication across all verticals.

 Business leaders recognize the necessity of nurturing employees to achieve their business goals.
 Happy and content employees work harder and improve their personal productivity by 12%.
 Inversely, unhappy employees can bring down productivity by as much as 10%.
 A healthy working environment that embraces strategic practices such as fair salaries, flexibility, transparency, incentives, career prospects, etc can significantly improve employee retention and employee engagement.

 Nurturing talent starts at the recruitment stage.
 Companies need to have a solid hiring strategy that attracts the right applicants who are aware of the brand and are aligned with the company culture.
 Everyone in the hiring process including hiring managers and recruiters must establish and follow a standardised process to reduce the likelihood of a bad hire.
 Job descriptions and job postings across all channels must be tailored to the specifications of the qualities/skills that the position requires.
 This small step can help HR to build a more qualified pool of talent.